If you are looking for ways to celebrate Black History Month I suggest exploring my hometown of Memphis, Tennessee this February and beyond.

 The museum is filled with Civil Rights history, and the exhibit showcases over 260 artifacts and interactive media to cover five centuries, from slavery in America, the Civil War to the 20th-century Civil Rights movement including modern-day race relation issues.

 You can easily spend 6 hours visiting so make sure to give yourself plenty of time to explore the exhibits and experience the displays.

-The moment we arrived at the museum it was as if we walked backed into 1967.
 The front of the building is still frozen in time; complete with a wreath on the balcony of Room 306 and replicas of the cars parked in the motel’s parking lot the day King was assassinated.

 Dr. King was in Memphis to give his support to the striking Memphis sanitation workers, and delivered one of his most memorable speeches the night before he was assassinated entitled; “I’ve Been to the Mountaintop.”